AGRINFO AGRINFO logo

 Scope

-This Regulation establishes rules for all packaging made of any material.
-This includes:
+The new Regulation establishes rules for all packaging and packaging waste made of any material.
+This includes the types of packaging described by Art.
+3 of the new Regulation:

 • primary production packaging: packaging for unprocessed products